Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 RECOMMENDED RATING

-Women of childbearing potential and their partners should not receive ribavirin during or for at least 6 months prior to pregnancy.
-I, C
+Persons of childbearing potential and their partners should not receive ribavirin during or for at least 6 months prior to pregnancy I, C

-Women of childbearing potential should be counseled not to become pregnant while receiving a ribavirin-containing antiviral regimen, and for at least 6 months after stopping the regimen.
-I, C
+Persons of childbearing potential should be counseled not to become pregnant while receiving a ribavirin-containing antiviral regimen, and for at least 6 months after stopping the regimen I, C

-Male partners of women of childbearing potential should be cautioned to prevent pregnancy while they are receiving a ribavirin-containing antiviral regimen, and for up to 6 months after stopping the regimen.
-I, C
+Male partners of persons of childbearing potential should be cautioned to prevent pregnancy while they are receiving a ribavirin-containing antiviral regimen, and for up to 6 months after stopping the regimen I, C

-Serum pregnancy testing is recommended for women of childbearing potential prior to beginning treatment with a regimen that includes ribavirin.
-I, C
+Serum pregnancy testing is recommended for persons of childbearing potential prior to beginning treatment with a regimen that includes ribavirin I, C

-Assessment of contraceptive use and of possible pregnancy is recommended at appropriate intervals during (and for 6 months after) ribavirin treatment for women of childbearing potential, and for female partners of men who receive ribavirin treatment.
-I, C
+Assessment of contraceptive use and of possible pregnancy is recommended at appropriate intervals during (and for 6 months after) ribavirin treatment for persons of childbearing potential, and for female partners of males who receive ribavirin treatment I, C

-Ribavirin causes hemolysis.
-Patients receiving ribavirin should have hemoglobin levels checked during treatment, often after 2 weeks, and the ribavirin dose reduced if the patient develops significant anemia, often defined as hemoglobin <10 g/dL.
+Ribavirin dosage must be adjusted for reduced renal function.
+Ribavirin causes hemolysis and its long half-life perpetuates the anemia that may occur.
+People receiving ribavirin should have hemoglobin levels checked during treatment, often after 2 weeks.
+Clinicians may elect to reduce the ribavirin dose reduced if the person’s hemoglobin decreases by 2g/dL in a 2-week to 4-week time frame or if the individual develops anemia, often defined as hemoglobin <10 g/dL.

 Ribavirin causes fetal death and fetal abnormalities in animals.
-Ribavirin should not be administered to pregnant women or to women who might become pregnant during or for 6 months after completing ribavirin treatment.
-Similarly, ribavirin may cause birth defects in offspring of women whose partner was receiving ribavirin when the woman became pregnant.
-In the very rare instances when ribavirin is used, it is imperative for persons of childbearing potential to use at least 2 reliable forms of effective contraception during treatment and for a period of 6 months thereafter.
-It is recommended that the healthcare practitioner document the discussion of the potential teratogenic effects of ribavirin in the patient’s medical record.
+Ribavirin should not be administered to pregnant persons or to those who might become pregnant during or for 6 months after completing ribavirin treatment.
+Similarly, ribavirin may cause birth defects in offspring of women whose partner was receiving ribavirin when conception occurred.
+In the rare instances when ribavirin is used, it is imperative for persons of childbearing potential to use at least 2 reliable forms of effective contraception during treatment and for a period of 6 months thereafter.
+It is recommended that the health care practitioner document the discussion and the individual’s understanding of the potential teratogenic effects of ribavirin in their medical record.

 Incomplete Adherence

-There are minimal data regarding the outcome of patients who have incomplete adherence to DAA therapy or the threshold level of adherence below which the incidence of SVR12 is significantly reduced.
-Missing doses of DAAs is relatively common.
+There are limited data regarding the outcome of persons who have incomplete adherence to DAA therapy or the threshold level of adherence below which the incidence of SVR12 is significantly reduced.
+Many individuals report missing doses of DAAs.
 A secondary analysis of data from electronic blister packs that recorded the date and time of each dose among 103 participants in a velpatasvir/sofosbuvir clinical trial demonstrated that approximately one-third (32%) of study participants had <90% adherence (ie, nonadherence) (Cunningham, 2018).
-The most common episodes of nonadherence lasted 1–2 days (61% of episodes); 11% of episodes lasted ≥7 days.
-Despite the nonadherence, SVR12 was 94% among both DAA adherent (≥90% of doses) and nonadherent (<90% of doses) patients.
+The most common episodes of nonadherence lasted 1 to 2 days (61% of episodes); 11% of episodes lasted ≥7 days.
+Despite the nonadherence, SVR12 was 94% among both DAA adherent (≥90% of doses) and nonadherent (<90% of doses) participants.
 Longer durations of missed treatment, however, may affect SVR.
-A study of patients receiving DAA treatment found that only 50% (2/4) patients with F0-F3 disease who took <4 weeks of their course of therapy experienced SVR, compared with an SVR of 99% (109/110) for those who received ≥4 weeks of therapy.
-Among patients with cirrhosis, a lower SVR12 rate was observed in those who took <8 weeks of therapy compared with participants who took ≥8 weeks (83% [25/30] vs 95% [209/221]) (Fabbiani, 2021).
+A study of persons receiving DAA treatment found that only 50% (2/4) of participants with F0-F3 disease who took <4 weeks of their course of therapy experienced SVR, compared with an SVR rate of 99% (109/110) for those who received ≥4 weeks of therapy.
+Among participants with cirrhosis, a lower SVR12 rate was observed in those who took <8 weeks of therapy compared with participants who took ≥8 weeks (83% [25/30] versus 95% [209/221]) (Fabbiani, 2021).
+A multicenter US randomized, controlled trial of 496 people who inject drugs evaluated SVR rates by adherence to 12 weeks of sofosbuvir/velpatasvir, measured via electronic blister packs.
+The median adherence was 75%, and 92.7% achieved SVR12.
+Participants with ≥50% days of sofosbuvir/velpatasvir adherence achieved an SVR12 rate of >90% (Heo, 2024).

-There are few data on which to base recommendations regarding how to manage patients who have discontinued DAAs for several days to weeks.
-The recommendations shown in Figure 1 are applicable to treatment-naive patients with acute or chronic HCV, without cirrhosis or with compensated cirrhosis, receiving either glecaprevir/pibrentasvir or sofosbuvir/velpatasvir.
-These recommendations are based on the opinion of the AASLD-IDSA HCV Treatment Guidance Panel.
+Few data exist on which to base recommendations regarding how to manage persons who have discontinued DAAs for several days to weeks.
+The recommendations shown in Figure 1 are applicable to treatment-naive persons with acute or chronic HCV, without cirrhosis or with compensated cirrhosis, receiving either glecaprevir/pibrentasvir or sofosbuvir/velpatasvir.
+These recommendations are based on the opinion of the AASLD/IDSA HCV treatment guidance panel.

-Patients with prior DAA treatment, or receiving other DAA treatment regimens, or other populations (eg, patients who are posttransplant or have decompensated cirrhosis) should be managed in consultation with an expert.
-All patients with incomplete adherence should be asked about factors contributing to adherence or nonadherence, and counseled regarding the importance of adherence.
-In general, the panel considers a treatment interruption of <7 days unlikely to impact SVR12, based on adherence and outcome data from the SIMPLIFY study (Cunningham, 2018).
+Individuals with prior DAA treatment, or receiving other DAA treatment regimens, or other populations (eg, persons who are post transplant or have decompensated cirrhosis) should be managed in consultation with an expert.
+All persons with incomplete adherence should be asked about factors contributing to adherence or nonadherence and counseled regarding the importance of adherence.
+In general, the panel considers a treatment interruption of <7 days unlikely to impact SVR12 based on adherence and outcome data from the SIMPLIFY study (Cunningham, 2018).

 Click the graphic to enlarge Figure 1.